This course serves as an Inspiration and Introduction to Wildlife Tracking.

 Participants need to be prepared for walking and being in the field for the class time.
 Please bring a bag lunch.

-Either of these classes will prepare students for further study in our other Tracking Courses.
+This class will prepare students for further study in our other Tracking Courses.

 The Intro class is appropriate for participants 16 years old and older.